 Suspect arrested in Santa Fe train station carjacking

-May 26—Santa Fe police have arrested Jeremiah Quillmann, the man accused of shooting 73-year-old Antonio Garcia and stealing his car in April at the N.M.
-599 Rail Runner Express train station.
+May 27—Santa Fe police have arrested Jeremiah Quillmann, ending a nearly three-week search for the man accused in a violent carjacking in April that critically injured an elderly man at the N.M.
+599 Rail Runner station.

 With help from Albuquerque police, Santa Fe officers found Quillmann on Tuesday at a Motel 6 on Prospect Avenue NE in Albuquerque, according to a news release.